saifar-tug/TeaBuddy/README.md

 ## For Reviewers

-- Built for portfolio visibility
+- built for portfolio
-- Fully runnable locally (offline!)
+- fully runnable locally (offline!)
-- Demo available + clean code
+- see the demo and code
-- Happy to walk you through the project live
+- reach out if you would like me to walk you through the project live

 ---